getify/You-Dont-Know-JS/scope & closures/ch5.md

 # You Don't Know JS: Scope & Closures
 # Chapter 5: Scope Closure

-We arrive at this point of the book with hopefully a very healthy, solid understanding of how scope works.
-In fact, we should see that scope was always something we almost intuitively understood, even without the formality and rigor of understanding (not to mention, compiler terminology!) we have now explored.
+We arrive at this point with hopefully a very healthy, solid understanding of how scope works.

 We turn our attention to an incredibly important, but persistently elusive, *almost mythological*, part of the language: **closure**.
 If you have followed our discussion of lexical scope thus far, the payoff is that closure is going to be, largely, anti-climatic, almost self-obvious. *There's a man behind the wizard's curtain, and we're about to see him*.
 No, his name is not Crockford!